Home>Fixed Deposit>Types Of FD

 There are two types of fixed deposit accounts that NRIs can choose from.
 These are as follows –

 NRO stands for Non-Resident Ordinary.
-NRO fixed deposits are meant for NRIs who have a source of income from India.
-Such NRIs can open this account which is a rupee account.
+NRO fixed deposits are meant for NRIs with a source of income from India.
+Such NRIs can open this account, which is a rupee account.

 The amount deposited into the account cannot be repatriated outside India, which means that the NRI cannot remit the deposit amount to a foreign country where he resides.